The ZenBook S is Asus’s premium lineup of ultrabooks, and has been updated as of late-2020 with a brand-new product, code name ZenBook S UX393EA.

 Our test model is a mid-specced configuration of the Asus ZenBook S UX393EA, with an Intel Tiger Lake Core i7-1165G7 processor and Intel Iris Xe graphics, only 8 GB of LPDDR4x 4266 MHz memory, and a middling 1 TB Intel 660p SSD.

-Before we proceed, keep in mind that our review unit is a pre-release sample sent over by Asus and tested with the software available as of late-September 2020 (BIOS 201, MyAsus 220.127.116.11 app).
+Before we proceed, keep in mind that our review unit is a pre-release sample sent over by Asus and tested with the software available as of late-September 2020 (BIOS 201, MyAsus 126.96.36.199 app).
+Future software updates might change things.

 Spec-wise, this is based on the late-2020 Intel Tiger Lake i7-1165G7 hardware, the same implemented by a multitude of other ultrabooks of this generation.
 It’s a 4C/8T processor, very snappy in single-core tasks, and averagely competent in multitasking, especially when allowed to run at higher TDP settings.
 OEMs can implement this hardware in a couple of different versions, with a sustained TDP of up to 28W.
 As you’ll find from our tests, this ZenBook is one of the better implementations, capable of 26+W of sustained power in demanding loads in its most aggressive power profile.